 He spent many years out of the country, presiding over the jurisdictions in Chicago, Detroit, Atlanta, Cleveland, Ghana, and Liberia.
 He was absent for months, and sometimes years, at a stretch, which I came to learn was very difficult on his wives and children (12 in total) back in Dimona.
 Yet he helped to bring dozens of new members into the fold, many of whom found their way to Israel.
 He told me in an interview, “The beautiful thing about it, we was teaching about Abba [Ben Ammi], and these people ain’t never seen Abba, never heard Abba, except through us.
 They had the faith, so when I look back at it now, I say, ‘What could we have been saying to convince black people to sell they homes and everything they have to come to a land that they know nothing about?’
 It must have been powerful.”

 Although he was permanently “set down” from his position as “Prince of War” in the mid-1990s, he remained very involved in community life, volunteering at Beit Sefer Achvah (Brotherhood School) and attending just about every meeting, service, and event held in the Village of Peace.
-He sat in the front row at the Hilltop Mansion during Shabbat and Holy Day services, the better to be see and hear…and be seen and heard.
-He always looked sharp in his culture and gold KOG necklace, and he would pun or witty quip to interject during the course of the service, to the delight of the congregation.
+He sat in the front row at the Hilltop Mansion during Shabbat and Holy Day services, the better to see and hear—and be seen and heard.
+He always looked sharp in his suits and robes, gold KOG chain around his neck, and he was quick to interject a pun or witty quip during the course of the service, to the delight of the congregation.
 “Being a prince in the Kingdom was a great pleasure and honor, but that’s not what I come here for,” he explained to me in 2008.
 “When I first came here in ‘71, I came to work and serve.
 To be truthful with you, I don’t feel set down.
 I just don’t go through formalities but I still have access to [Ben Ammi].
 As I see it, I still have the respect of the saints.
 I ain’t no different.
 I’m the same guy.
 I just learn a lot more.
 I’m just a lot smarter than I was then.”